thosgood/thosgood.github.io/_posts/2017-12-08-day-convolution-part-1.md

 comments: true
 ---

-**Edit:** If you actually want to learn this stuff then have a look at either of Emily Riehl's books ([Categorical Homotopy Theory](http://www.math.jhu.edu/~eriehl/cathtpy.pdf) and [Category Theory in Context](http://www.math.jhu.edu/~eriehl/context.pdf)).
-I honestly don't think there is a better teaching of this anywhere else in the literature.

-*This is the first in a series of notes that are basically summaries of various pages on the nLab, along with a few other sources.
-There is nothing original here, except any mistakes.*

 A motto of category theory is that 'Kan extensions are everywhere'.
 As a simplification of this, '(co)limits are in a lot of places'.
 By rephrasing the definition of a limit we end up with something that looks invitingly